 Sexually transmitted diseases are common, but the types of STD testing you need may vary by your risk factors.
-Find out what's recommended for you.
+Find out what's recommended for you.By Mayo Clinic Staff

 Chlamydia and gonorrhea

-- You're a sexually active girl or woman under age 25
+- Sexually active women under age 25

-- You're a man who has sex with men
+- Men who have sex with men

 HIV, syphilis and hepatitis